 Chances are if you are reading this article you or your child have contracted hand foot and mouth disease.
-We are here to make sure you get your bases covered and become more informed on this extremely contagious condition.
+We are here to ensure you get your bases covered and become more informed on this extremely contagious condition.

 What is Hand, Foot & Mouth disease?